sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 For those packages it might be a challenge to support installation, un-installation and upgrade using SONiC Application Extension framework.
 E.g. syncd contains vendor SDK which usually means there is a kernel driver installed on the host OS.
 Upgrading just the syncd may become challenging because of a need to upgrade kernel driver on the host.

-Those containers do not provide an individual feature, monitoring service or networking protocol implementation but rather are required to run other features.
+Same is for the pmon Docker, swss and database - they are tightly integrated into base OS.

 ### SONiC Package Management